Grand Tour of India & Nepal

 Days 9 & 10 - Varanasi & Sunrise on the Ganges

 Our final train journey of the tour takes us to Varanasi, the Hindu's sacred city which attracts thousands of pilgrims a year, and is one of the world's oldest continuously inhabited cities.
-We check in to the Taj Gateway Hotel Ganges.
+We check in to the Taj Gateway Hotel Ganges, where we spend the night.
 Tonight we watch the spectacular Aarti fire ceremony at the Ghats on the banks of the Ganges.
 On Day 10 we experience sunrise during a boat ride on the Ganges.
 Hindus flock to the river at sunrise to cleanse themselves of their sins, creating one of the most spectacular sights in India.
 We then explore the Old City on foot, including the Bharat Mata Temple.
 Later we take an excursion to Sarnath, where Buddha gave his first sermon, and now considered the place where Buddhism took root.
 This evening we fly to Delhi for our overnight stay.
-(Day 9 - B, D, Day 10 - B, D)

 Days 11 & 12 - Delhi to Kathmandu

 Today we fly to Kathmandu in Nepal.
 As we arrive, the differences in the characteristics of both the races and architecture are immediately apparent - particularly the Pagoda-style buildings and monks in traditional Buddhist robes.
-On arrival we check in to the Gokarna Forest Resort, in the peaceful forests just outside Kathmandu.
-This afternoon we visit the fantastic Boudhanath Stupa, the largest Buddhist Stupa in the world, adorned with Nepalese prayer flags.
+This afternoon we visit the Boudhanath Stupa, the largest Buddhist Stupa in the world, adorned with Nepalese prayer flags.
+Our hotel here is the Gokarna Forest Resort, set in the peaceful forests just outside Kathmandu.
 On Day 12 we visit the Durbar Square of both Kathmandu and Patan, the social, religious and urban hubs of the cities and the ancient seats of power in the mountain kingdoms of Nepal.
 This evening we enjoy dinner at Rum Doodle Restaurant.
 Though it has since moved locations, the original restaurant was known as a former hotspot for famous mountaineers including Edmund Hillary and Sherpa Tenzing.
 Before our meal we meet a Sherpa who has climbed Everest and have the opportunity to talk with him about his experiences.
-(Day 11 - B, D, Day 12 - B, L, D)

 Days 13 & 14 - Kathmandu to Chitwan